The Official Website of the Great Bass Baritone Alexander Kipnis, 1891-1978

 Daniel Gundlach –International countertenor.
 His popular Countermelody podcast, dedicated to great singers and singing, is now in its sixth year.

 Jochen Kowalski – Leading international countertenor.
-His biographyhas been published by Bärenreiter Henschel.
+His biograpphy has been published by Bärenreiter Henschel.

 Joseph LoSchiavo – President and CEO, SDG Music Foundation, arts administrator, former director, The Regina A. Quick Center for the Arts at St. Bonaventure University.